WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/l.md

 OK to use *like* or *such as* for comparisons or examples.

 ## -like

+In general, don't hyphenate words ending with *-like* unless the root word is a proper noun, ends in double *l*'s, has three or more syllables, or the deriving word is difficult to read.

+**Examples**

+- ball-like
+- computer-like
+- WordPress-like
+- systemlike

 ## link

+Use *link* to describe text, graphic, button, or another element that users can select to go to another document, another place within the same document, or to a webpage.

+Don't use hot *spot, hot link*, or *shortcut* to refer to a link.

+As a verb, it is OK to use *link* to refer to the action of creating a link, but don't use *link* to describe connecting to a cross-reference.

+Use *go to* to describe the process of going to another webpage or document, place, or webpage.

+For more information, see [Interaction verbs](ui-elements.md).

+**Examples**

+[warning] **Not recommended:** In case of any changes, link to the contributors guide. [/warning]
+[tip] **Recommended:**  [/tip]
+[tip] **Recommended:**  [/tip]

 ## Linux

 Capitalize.
 OK to use lowercase in developer documentation, such as commands.